The University: Policies and Procedures

 E-mail: The University recognizes and uses electronic mail as an appropriate medium for official communication.
 The University provides all enrolled students with e-mail accounts as well as access to e-mail services from computer stations at various locations on campus.
 All students are expected to access their e-mail accounts regularly, to check for official University communications, and to respond as necessary to such communications.

 Students may forward their e-mail messages from their University e-mail accounts to non-university e-mail systems.
 In such cases, students shall be solely responsible for all consequences arising from such forwarding arrangements, including any failure by the non-university system to deliver or retain official University communications.
 Students should send test messages to and from their University e-mail account on a regular basis, to confirm that their e-mail service is functioning reliably.

 All student responses to official e-mail communications from the University must contain the student’s University e-mail address in the “From:” and “Reply To:” lines and should originate from the student’s University e-mail account, to assure that the response can be recognized as a message from a member of the University community.

-Graduate and professional students who withdraw from a course after the drop/add period will have a “W” recorded in the grade column of their academic record.
+Graduate and professional students who withdraw from a course after the drop/add period (after the first seven class-days of the semester) will have a “W” recorded in the grade column of their academic record.
 To withdraw from a course all students must go to the Forms page of the Office of Student Services website, print the withdrawal form, and then go to the Office of the Associate Dean for their school.
 Students will not be permitted to withdraw from courses after the published deadline.
 Students who are still registered at this point will receive a final grade for the semester.